oraichain/docs/developer/networks/mainnet/become-a-full-node-operator-from-source.md

 oraid version
 ```

-### Finnally, your working directory should like below:
+### Finally, your working directory should be like below:
 ```
 /root/.oraid/
 ├── config